carlow78/brew-bliss/README.md

 ACCEPTANCE CRITERIA:

-1. Create an admin view to view Customer queries in the store backend
+1. Create an admin view to view Customer queries in the store backend.

 Tested 18/01/2025